MuhammedBuyukkinaci/My-Helper-Functions/README.md

     ```

 - D: Dependency Inversion: Dependency inversion help us separate components.
 It helps us to reduce coupling.
+High level code shouldn't depdend on low level details.

     - For instance, we have an SMS authenticator but we also want to add a Google authenticator.
 What is required is to define a class named Authenticator.
 Create 2 new classes named SMSAuthenticator and GoogleAuthenticator which will inherit from Authenticator class.